 How it works

-You must set up, and have your Direct Payment paid into a separate bank account that is only used for your Direct Payment.
+You must set up, and have your Direct Payment paid into a separate bank account that is used only for your Direct Payment.
 The money must only be used to achieve the things agreed in your care and support plan.

 You cannot use your Direct Payment to pay for food, gas, electricity or other utilities or long-term care in a care home.
 Before buying any specialist equipment first consider if it is available from the integrated Community Equipment and Home Improvement Agency – Living Made Easy.
 This can normally be provided free of charge if you have been assessed by an Occupational Therapist as needing the equipment.